 Students today are consuming information they aren’t completely ready to handle.
-The adult part of their brain is still forming and isn’t ready to apply all that our society throws at it.
+The adult part of their brain is still forming and isn’t ready to apply all that society throws at it.
 Their mind takes it in and files it, but their will and emotions are not prepared to act on it in a healthy way.
 They can become paralyzed by all the content they consume.

 Signs to Look For

+1. A mature person is able to keep long-term commitments.
 One key signal of maturity is the ability to delay gratification.
 Part of this means a student is able to keep commitments even when they are no longer new or novel.
 They can commit to continue doing what is right even when they don’t feel like it.

-As people mature, they sooner or later understand that nothing is as good as it seems and nothing is as bad as it seems.
+2. A mature person is unshaken by flattery or criticism.
+As people mature, they sooner or later understand that nothing is as good as it seems, and nothing is as bad as it seems.
 Mature people can receive compliments or criticism without letting it ruin them or sway them into a distorted view of themselves.
 They are secure in their identity.

+3. A mature person possesses a spirit of humility.
 Humility parallels maturity.
-Humility isn’t thinking less of yourself.
-It is thinking of yourself less.
+Humility isn’t thinking less of yourself; it is thinking of yourself less.
 Mature people aren’t consumed with drawing attention to themselves.
 They see how others have contributed to their success and can honor them.
 This is the opposite of arrogance.

-Mature people—students or adults—live by values.
+4. A mature person’s decisions are based on character, not feelings.
+Mature people—students and adults—live by values.
 They have principles that guide their decisions.
 They are able to progress beyond merely reacting to life’s options, and be proactive as they live their life.
 Their character is master over their emotions.

-I have found the more I mature, the more grateful I am, for both big and little things.
+5. A mature person expresses gratitude consistently.
+I have found that the more I mature, the more grateful I am, for both big and little things.
 Immature children presume they deserve everything good that happens to them.
 Mature people see the big picture and realize how good they have it, compared to most of the world’s population.

+6. A mature person knows how to prioritize others before themselves.
 A wise man once said: A mature person is one whose agenda revolves around others, not self.
 Certainly this can go to an extreme and be unhealthy, but I believe a pathway out of childishness is getting past your own desires and beginning to live to meet the needs of others less fortunate.

+7. A mature person seeks wisdom before acting.
 Finally, a mature person is teachable.
 They don’t presume they have all the answers.
-The wiser they get the more they realize they need more wisdom.
-They’re not ashamed of seeking counsel from adults (teachers, parents, coaches) or from other sources.
+The wiser they get, the more they realize they need more wisdom.
+They’re not ashamed of seeking counsel from adults (teachers, parents, coaches) or other sources.
 Only the wise seek wisdom.

-In my latest book, Artifical Maturity, I offer practical solutions for parents to instill the marks of maturity in their kids.
+In my book, Artifical Maturity, I offer practical solutions for parents to instill the marks of maturity in their kids.
 Susan Peters once said, "Children have a much better chance of growing up if their parents have done so first."
 Here's to modeling and developing authentic maturity in your kids.

-Based on this list, are you displaying the marks of maturity?
+Are you displaying the marks of maturity?
 How about your kids?